Heidelberg West

 Heidelberg West was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Heidelberg West has a high level of cultural diversity, with 32.5% of its population born overseas and 33.8% speaking a language other than English at home.
-Christianity is the main religion in Heidelberg West, comprising 37.8% of people there.
-However, Islam is overrepresented compared to Greater Melbourne's average, making up 11.2% of Heidelberg West's population.
+The predominant religion in Heidelberg West is Christianity, which accounts for 37.8% of the population.
+Islam is notably overrepresented, comprising 11.2% of the population compared to Greater Melbourne's average of 5.6%.

 Frequently Asked Questions - Diversity